-With Jen, at the start of a special day.
+With Jen at the start of a special day.

 Tom’s relationship with the beach.

-The view from the sea, with Robin.
+A view from the sea with Robin.

-A panoramic vista at Carbis Bay.
+The panoramic vista at Carbis Bay.

-Nick and Rachel reflect on beaches, near and far.
+Nick and Rachel reflect on beaches near and far.

 The contemplative side of the beach for Carrie.

-A winter morning at Carbis Bay in Cornwall.
+A winter morning in Cornwall.

-At the end of the beach, in Carbis Bay.
+At the end of the beach.

 Peter sifts through family memories.